maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 7.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now even though we are off to the left and the top if we go in the opposite direction the rock will trigger `move_wrap()` and go in the other side.
+So we can point the rock to inside the room and come from the top or left.
+We can also point it away from the room and come from the bottom or right hand side.
+Please try and avoid using orthoganal angles such as 0°, 90°, 180° or 270° or any an7 angle within a few degrees of these.
+This will make the rocks move in the same position every time and will not look realistic or correct.

 ![angle diagram for launching rocks](images/launchAngle.png)